VahidGh/mathjslab/README.md

 Some differences from the original MATLAB&reg;/Octave language are

-* The comma is mandatory inside arrays (MATLAB&reg;/Octave supports space too).
 * Defining functions is done simply using:
 ```
 function_name(argument, argument, ...) = <expression>
 ```
-* Parsing is executed line-by-line.
 * There are only one a complex numeric type.
 Other implemented types is boolean and character string.
 Character strings are treated differently than in MATLAB&reg;/Octave.
-An entire string can be placed as an element of an array and operations with strings are not supported, nor are they converted to numbers.
+An entire string can be placed as an element of an array and operations with strings are not yet supported, nor are they converted to numbers.

 ## License